Politics and Democracy (11239.1)

 Required IT skills

-Students are expected to use Word processing.
+Students are expected to use Word processing and upload all assessments on-line.

 Work placement, internships or practicums